yidea/ios-week2-yelp/README.md

 - [x] The filters table should be organized into sections as in the mock.
 - [x] You can use the default UISwitch for on/off states.
 Optional: implement a custom switch
 - [x] Radius filter should expand as in the real Yelp app
-- [ ] Categories should show a subset of the full list with a "See All" row to expand.
+- [X] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
+*Category functionality was implemented with autocomplete, and expansion implemented with sort and radius)*
 - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.

 **Optional**